Optimal Comfortable Consumption under Epstein-Zin utility: The optimization problem

 where

-Throughout this paper, we assume that $\nu\in(0,1)$ (or equivalently, $\rho<0$), and $\eta>0$ to ensure the existence of an optimal solution.
-Unlike the benchmark model, which provides an explicit solution, there is no closed-form expression for $J(x)$ when $a> 0$, as will be shown in Theorem \ref{th:verification} and Theorem \ref{thm:ode} below.
+Throughout this paper, we assume that $\nu\in(0,1)$ ( equivalently $0<S<R<1$, $1<R<S$), and $\eta>0$ to ensure the existence of an optimal solution.
+Unlike the benchmark model, which provides an explicit solution, there is no closed-form expression for $J(x)$ when $a> 0$, as will be shown below.
+As a result, the verification theorem cannot be established through the standard direct approach based on an explicit representation of the value function.

-We present the solution of the optimal portfolio choice problem in Sections \ref{sec:smooth} through \ref{sec:region}.
-While we focus on a constant minimal consumption rate constraint, we will demonstrate in Section \ref{sec:verification} that the consumption constraint can be generalized to $c_t \ge a e^{\beta t}, \forall t \ge 0$, where $\beta$ is a number representing a growth rate of consumption.
-In this case, the dynamic consumption rate constraint can incorporate the effects of inflation in portfolio construction.